-LIBOR, EURIBOR and other interest rate or other types of rates and indices which are deemed to be "benchmarks" are the subject of regulatory scrutiny and ongoing national and international regulatory guidance and proposals for reform.
-This has resulted in regulatory reform and changes to existing benchmarks, with further change anticipated.
+The Euro Interbank Offered Rate ("EURIBOR") and other interest rates or other types of rates and indices which are deemed to be benchmarks are the subject of ongoing national and international regulatory discussions and proposals for reform.
+Some of these reforms are already effective whilst others are still to be implemented.